-Name of director Description of the relationship Statement of the Board Fernando Vives Ruiz which provides legal and tax advisory services to the The firm J&A Garrigues, S.L.P. has been providing Prosegur Group, in a recurring manner and since long before the appointment of Fernando Vives as a director of the Company, legal and tax advisory services,

-within the ordinary course of

-business and in market conditions.
-As part of these

-services, the firm acts as

-Secretary to the Board of

-Directors, for which it receives

-the same remuneration as that of a non-executive director.

-Prosegur does not work

-exclusively with the firm J&A

-Garrigues, S.L.P., receiving

-legal and tax advice from other firms.
-The fees received by J&A

-Garrigues, S.L.P. from Prosegu

-are not significant for the firm

-in material terms and nor do they represent a significant

-amount on Prosegur's accounts.

-In addition, the provision of

-these services is performed

-through other partners in the firm other than Fernando Vives.

-whose remuneration as a partner

-of J&A Garrigues, S.L.P. is

-totally independent and not linked in any way to the firm's

-invoicing to Prosegur.

-Therefore, the Board of

-Directors considers that the business relationship between

-the firm J&A Garrigues, S.L.P.

-and Prosegur, due to its

-recurring nature in the ordinary

-course of business, its non- exclusivity and its scan

-importance in the

-aforementioned terms, does not

-in any way affect the independent nature of Fernando

-Vives for performing the

-position of director of Prosegue

-and being classified as independent.

-Prosegur also provided manned

-guarding services to J&A

-Garrigues, S.L.P. in 2018.
+Name of director Description of the relationship Statement of the Board Fernando Vives Ruiz Executive Chairman of the J&A Garrigues, S.L.P. law firm, which provides legal and tax advisory services to the Company of a recurrent and ordinary nature.
+The firm J&A Garrigues, S.L.P. has been providing Prosegur Group, in a recurring manner and since long before the appointment of Fernando Vives as a director of the Company, legal and tax advisory services, within the ordinary course of business and in market conditions.
+As part of these services, the firm acts as Secretary to the Board of Directors, for which it receives the same remuneration as that of a non-executive director.
+Prosegur does not work exclusively with the firm J&A Garrigues, S.L.P., receiving legal and tax advice from other firms.
+The fees received by J&A Garrigues, S.L.P. from Prosegur are not significant for the firm in material terms and nor do they represent a significant amount on Prosegur's accounts.
+In addition, the provision of these services is performed through other partners in the firm other than Fernando Vives, whose remuneration as a partner of J&A Garrigues, S.L.P. is totally independent and not linked in any way to the firm's invoicing to Prosegur.
+Therefore, the Board of Directors considers that the business relationship between the firm J&A Garrigues, S.L.P. and Prosegur, due to its recurring nature in the ordinary course of business, its non-exclusivity and its scant importance in the aforementioned terms, does not in any way affect the independent nature of Fernando Vives for performing the position of director of Prosegur and being classified as independent.
+Prosegur also provided manned guarding services to J&A Garrigues, S.L.P. in 2019.